-Tomatoes can be found in a variety of different foods and drinks, such as pasta sauces and salads.
-They are consumed worldwide for their health benefits and delicious taste.
-Tomatoes are one of the leading sources of the antioxidant lycopene and and also contain a high amount of vitamin C. For some, tomatoes can upset the stomach for a couple of different reasons.
+Tomatoes are a popular food -- eaten fresh as a summer favorite, and found in a variety of different foods and drinks, such as spaghetti sauce, vegetable juices, lasagna, pizza, soups and salads.
+This food -- functionally a vegetable but scientifically a fruit -- is consumed worldwide for its health benefits and delicious taste.
+Tomatoes are one of the leading sources of the antioxidant lycopene and and also contain a high amount of vitamin C. In some people, due to intolerance or allergy, tomatoes can lead to stomach upset.